lw8807001/UniMOS/README.md

 In this paper, we present UniMOS, the first universal framework for achieving the utilization of fully and partially labeled images as well as unlabeled images.
 Specifically, we construct a Multi-Organ Segmentation (MOS) module over fully/partially labeled data as the basenet, where multi-view multi-scale contextual features are extracted to enhance representation and a new target adaptive loss is designed for MOS.
 Furthermore, we incorporate a semi-supervised training module over unlabeled data.
 This module effectively combines consistent regularization and pseudo-labeling techniques, leveraging both image-level and feature-level interference to notably enhance the segmentation of unlabeled data.

 ## Environment
-- set up your environment by anaconda, (python3.7, torch 1.3.0)
+We set up environment by Anaconda.
-- xxx
+- python 3.7, torch 1.3.0
+- conda install -c simpleitk simpleitk
+- conda install -c conda-forge nibabel
 - pip install torchvision=0.4
+- pip install pillow
+- pip install scikit-image

 ## Dataset
 All datasets we used in the training and validation of UniMOS can be downloaded from links below: